shopware/docs/guides/plugins/plugins/administration/add-filter.md

 ## Overview

 In this guide you'll learn, how to create a filter for the Shopware administration.
 A filter is just a little helper for formatting text.
-In this example, we create a filter that makes text into caps and adds an underscore at the beginning and end.
+In this example, we create a filter that converts text into uppercase and adds an underscore at the beginning and end.

 ## Prerequisites